-18. FERRY SERVICE FEES:
+17. FERRY SERVICE FEES:

 The Group entered into an agreement with the Province commencing April 1, 2003 to provide ferry services that would not be commercially viable under the current regulated tariff structure.
 In exchange for fees, the Group provides agreed ferry service levels on specified routes and administers certain social policy initiatives on behalf of the Province.
 The agreement is for a period of sixty years, the details of which are renegotiated after a first term of five years and each four year term thereafter.
-The agreement was amended on June 30, 2007, March 31, 2008 and April 1, 2012 to, among other things, establish the ferry service levels and the fees for the provision of such service for the second performance term ending March 31, 2012 and for the third performance term ending March 31, 2016.
+The agreement has been amended from time to time to, among other things, establish the ferry service levels and the fees for the provision of such service for the second performance term ending March 31, 2012 and for the third performance term ending March 31, 2016.

-19. FEDERAL-PROVINCIAL SUBSIDY AGREEMENT:
+18. FEDERAL-PROVINCIAL SUBSIDY AGREEMENT: